determined-ai/determined/onboarding/mlsys/1-gradients.md

 You're going to write code to solve this exact problem for one particularly simple model.

-Afterward, you will understand basic concepts like gradient descent and batch size.
-You will also understand how those basic concepts translate into some of Determined's advanced features, like gradient aggregation, data-parallel distributed training, and model-parallel distributed training.
+Afterward, you will understand basic concepts like what a gradient is and how gradient descent works to train models.
+You will also understand how many features in Determined, like batch size, gradient aggregation, and data-parallel distributed training, really just boil down to different ways of averaging gradients together during gradient descent.

 ## The Model